Mabdillahi88/tic_tac_toe/README.md

 ### 3rd Party Python Libraries

-   - gspread -  A Python client library for Google Sheets.
+   - gspread -  It's a Python library that helps us work with Google Sheets.
+We can read, write, and manipulate data in Google Sheets using this library.
-   - google.oauth2.service_account.Credentials -  A module from Google's OAuth 2.0 client library is used
-                                                  for service account credentials
+   - google.oauth2.service_account.Credentials -  to authenticate using service account credentials and access Google services like Sheets.
    - email_validator -  checks if email addresses are real and correctly written

+###  Websites and applications

+ - GitHub     -  File storage and version control.
+ - GitPod     -  Coding environment.
+ - Lucidchart -   Flowchart creation.
+ - Heroku     -  Website deployment.